Your Quick Guide to Digital Experience Strategy Using Analysis and Insights

 Although it can be both complicated and ambiguous, there are ways to simplify the approach by using business fundamentals to lay the foundation for a solid and well-defined digital experience strategy.
 The following are five steps to adopt in using analysis and insights to develop a digital strategy.

 Five Steps to Develop a Data-Driven Digital Experience Strategy

 1. Use Metrics to Track Performance

 Think about what efforts your business is currently conducting to meet overall objectives and goals.
 Key Performance Indicators (KPIs) should be formulated, and their metrics and methodologies developed as a direct reflection of those efforts.
 KPIs are not only useful for tracking how well the efforts of the business are meeting those goals, but they can also help identify areas where current efforts are not working as well as hoped.
-From the digital perspective, KPIs should focus on how digital assets and activities are performing in meeting both digital and broader objectives.
+From the digital experience perspective, KPIs should focus on how digital assets and activities are performing in meeting both digital and broader objectives.

 As strategy and tactics are developed, KPIs should evolve to help measure those efforts.
 Leveraging KPIs can help determine where you might need to take a deeper analytical dive into certain data points or activities.

-An example of a simple Digital KPI framework is below.
+An example of a simple digital KPI framework is below.

 2. Know the Audience